-- Freeways, arterials, collectors, and local streets are designed to serve two competing functions: mobility and access. - Consolidate driveway access on existing arterial streets to the extent possible.
-A detailed study will be required for each segment where access is to be consolidated. - Space signals evenly to help facilitate a properly timed signal system. - Turn lanes, service drives connecting adjacent uses, direct major access to signalized intersections, and local street connectivity.
+- Freeways, arterials, collectors, and local streets are designed to serve two competing functions: mobility and access. - Acceptable spacing between driveways on new principal arterial streets is 1,320 feet, based on UDC standards - Consolidate driveway access on existing arterial streets to the extent possible.
+A detailed study will be required for each segment where access is to be consolidated. - Space signals evenly to help facilitate a properly timed signal system. - Require businesses to share access to arterial streets. - Secure easements to facilitate future sharing of access where shared access is not currently possible. - Turn lanes, median treatments, service drives connecting adjacent uses, direct major access to signalized intersections, and local street connectivity.